anjali0614/sales_and_product_management/README.md

 The primary challenges addressed in this project include:

 * __Lack of Detailed Product and Client Insights__:   Static reporting does not allow tracking sales at an individual product level or clearly associating customers with each transaction, limiting the ability to analyze customer behavior and product performance.
-* __Inability to Assess Performance Trends__:  Sales performance trends over time are difficult to evaluate without a consolidated analytical view, reducing the effectiveness of trend-baseddecision-making.
+* __Inability to Assess Performance Trends__:  Sales performance trends over time are difficult to evaluate without a consolidated analytical view, reducing the effectiveness of trend-based decision-making.
 * __Budgetary Comparison__: Budget data for the fiscal year 2022 is not directly integrated with sales reporting, making it challenging to compare actual performance against budgeted targets.
 * __Need for Filter Functionality__:   Analytical flexibility is limited without the ability to filter sales data by product, customer, location, and time period, restricting deeper segment-level analysis.